 Scaling Design System Contributions at Amazon Ads

 I created a community contribution system for Amazon Ads' Storm design system, enabling designers across dozens of teams to share complex components and patterns that couldn't exist in Storm's core library.
-This system provided a structured pathway for experimental and backend dependent components while setting the team up for measurable future success.
+This system provided a structured pathway for experimental and backend dependent components.
+Increased component adoption by 328% — from a baseline of 704 weekly inserts to 2,314 by January 2026.

 My Role & Approach